JAlcocerT/Streamlit-MultiChat/slidev/slides.md

 <div v-click>

-To use it, you can use the Container Image that it is ready at **[ghcr](https://github.com/JAlcocerT/Streamlit-MultiChat/pkgs/container/streamlit-multichat)**:
+To use it, you can use the **Container Image** that it is ready at **[ghcr](https://github.com/JAlcocerT/Streamlit-MultiChat/pkgs/container/streamlit-multichat)**:

 ```sh
 podman pull ghcr.io/jalcocert/streamlit-multichat:latest
 ```

+* The container is built with [Github Actions](https://github.com/JAlcocerT/Streamlit-MultiChat/blob/main/.github/workflows/Streamlit_GHA_MultiArch.yml), btw!

 </div>